 Robert Gerwarth is Professor of Modern History at UCD and Director of the Centre for War Studies.
-Having studied at Berlin's Humboldt Universität, he completed his DPhil and a British Academy Postdoctoral Fellowship at Oxford University.
-Prof. Gerwarth has also held fellowships at Harvard University, the Institute for Advanced Studies in Princeton, the NIOD Institute for War, Holocaust and Genocide Studies (Amsterdam) and the European University Institute in Florence.
-For his work on political violence in the twentieth century, he has received major research grants from the European Research Council (ERC), the British Academy, the Guggenheim Foundation, the Irish Research Council (IRC) and the Dutch NWO.
-In 2012, he was elected a Member of the Royal Irish Academy.
+After studying history and political science in Berlin, he completed his DPhil and a British Academy Postdoctoral Fellowship at Oxford University.
+Prof. Gerwarth has also held research fellowships or visiting professorships at Harvard University, the Institute for Advanced Study in Princeton, and Sciences Po Paris.
+In 2013-14 he was a Humboldt Senior Research Fellow at the Herder Institute and a Braudel Fellow at the European University Institute.

 Phone: +353 1 (0) 716 8379